 Acute Compartment Syndrome

-- Persistent and deep pain in the affected muscles compartment, especially when it is stretched or when pressure is applied to it
+- Persistent and deep pain in the affected muscles compartment, especially when stretched or when applying pressure to it

-- An unexpected amount of pain after an injury, especially when the affected part is stretched
+- An unexpected amount of pain after an injury, especially when stretching the affected part

 - A feeling of tightness and fullness in the affected region